I'm in Love with the Villainess: Characters

 A princess of a foreign country who has known Claire since childhood.
-She is a tomboyish out-of-closet lesbian who transfers to the Royal Academy after being exiled from her kingdom following a scandal where she was revealed to be in a relationship with her maid.
+She is a tomboyish and open lesbian who transfers to the Royal Academy after being exiled from her kingdom following a scandal where she was revealed to be in a relationship with her maid.
 After transferring, she develops a crush on Rae and gets close to Claire to make her jealous.
 In the end, she transfers out again after her status is restored, having left a profound impact on Rae and Claire's relationship by getting them to seriously pursue each other.